top of page

 Desiree Kranendijk

-Many families in Canada encounter the end of life feeling unprepared, isolated, or unsure where to turn.
-With strained systems, limited hospice beds, and reduced community supports, people are often left without guidance.
-Contentus was created to bridge that gap by offering a calm presence, clear information, and steady support throughout life’s final chapter.
+In Canada, many families encounter end of life feeling unprepared, isolated, or unsure where to turn.
+With strained systems, limited hospice beds, and reduced continuity of support, much of the emotional and practical weight of care falls on families.
+Contentus was created in response to this gap, offering steady presence, clear information, and practical guidance alongside existing services.

-With over 5 years experience working as a Hospice Health Care Aide and studying end-of-life care in Vancouver, I have provided hands-on personal care, emotional support, and bedside presence to people in their final stages of life.
-I have seen the difference it makes when families feel informed, confident, and supported — and the hardship when they don’t.
+I bring over five years of experience working as a Hospice Health Care Aide in Vancouver, where I have provided hands-on personal care, emotional support, and bedside presence to people nearing the end of life.
+Through this work, I have seen how profoundly different the experience can be when families feel informed, supported, and confident—and how difficult it can be when they do not.

 image_desiree1.jpg